How to Cook, Cut, Store, and Enjoy It

 3 daikon dishes with daikon.

-Please don’t overlook the leaves; they are nutrient-rich, surpassing the white roots in nutritional content!
+Please don’t overlook the leaves; they are nutrient-rich and surpass the white roots in nutritional content!
 So don’t throw the leaves away!
 It’s a great idea to incorporate it into a green smoothie, miso soup, or use it like other green leaves.

 The Skin

-When you peel the daikon, don’t throw the skin away!
-The skin is edible, and you can try delicious recipes such as stir fry with sesame oil or quick pickles with rice vinegar and sugar.
+When you peel the daikon, don’t discard the skin!
+The skin is edible, and you can try delicious recipes, such as stir-fry with sesame oil or quick pickles with rice vinegar and sugar.

 Storage